fbsamples/reels_publishing_apis/insta_reels_publishing_api_sample/README.md

 ### Using a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers)

+Note: Ensure that containers are enabled and supported by the version of Visual Studio Code that you are using.

 * Navigate to the corresponding subfolder: `cd insta_reels_publishing_api_sample`
 * Run `npm install` in your terminal
 * Create a new file called `.env` and copy/paste all the environment variables from `.env.template`.
 Replace any environnment variables that have placeholders, such as APP_ID.